• Skip to primary navigation

 With the internet and subscription media channels seriously threatening TV broadcast advertising, we see the pragmatic advertisers finding new avenues to reach their market.

-In Purple Cow by Seth Godin, the author points out the problems with the average product lifespan and how marketing is often tacked on the end instead of being built in.
+In Seth Godin’s Purple Cow, the author points out the problems with the average product lifespan and how marketing is often tacked onto the end – an afterthought – instead of being built in.

-Why spend time and money trying to buy a large slice of mass market share when we could go more niche and be more specific about who we target?
-Let’s actually do the marketing: that is to say, research the things that are broken or not working, and find interesting ways to offer solutions.
+Why spend time and money trying to buy a large slice of mass market share when we could go be more specific about who we target?
+The conversion rate is better, and the campaigns cheaper.
+Let’s actually do the marketing: that is to say, research the things that are broken or not working, and find interesting ways to offer solutions, one customer at a time.

 Yet still, many (many!) bad marketers cut without measuring.
 Throwing stacks of cash at business models based on conjecture only adds to the noise of the internet.